Maruoka Castle

 How do I get to Maruoka Castle?

 The nearest station is Maruoka Station (Echizen Railway Mikuni-Awara Line).
-It is approximately a 25-minute walk from the station.
+From there it is about 25 minutes on foot.
 Bus from Fukui Station to Maruoka area.
 Taxi recommended for final approach.
-Parking: Free parking available near the castle.
-Easy car access from Fukui City (about 20 minutes by car).

 How much does Maruoka Castle cost to enter?